jamesgray007/hoai-course/docs/manage-prompts-like-code.md

 # Systematically Manage Your Prompts Like Code

-> **A comprehensive guide for leaders to organize, version, and share AI prompts using professional development tools**
+> **A comprehensive guide for leaders and professionals to organize, version, and share AI prompts using professional development tools**

 By James Gray | [JamesGray.AI](https://jamesgray.ai) | [Hands-on AI for Leaders Course](https://handsonai.info)